 Good School Attendance is Important

-Corpus Christi Catholic Primary School seeks to ensure all its pupils receive an education which maximises opportunities for each pupil to realise her or her true potential.
-The school staff aim to create a welcoming, warm environment whereby each member of the school community feels wanted and secure - they work with families to ensure each child attends school regularly and punctually.
+Corpus Christi Catholic Primary School seeks to ensure all its pupils receive an education which maximises opportunities for each pupil to realise their true potential.
+The school staff aim to create a welcoming, warm environment whereby each member of the school community feels welcome and secure; they work with families to ensure each child attends school regularly and punctually.

 What does good attendance mean?

 Understand your child’s attendance percentage.

 90% Attendance = ½ a day of school missed each week.

 Over a whole school year, this equals 4 weeks of missed school (20 school days).

 Extended to 5 years, this would mean your child would have missed ½ a year of school.

 Research from the Department for Education shows the following: